ParniDEO/alternative-front-ends-unofficial/README.md

 - [LibreX](https://github.com/hnhx/librex): Privacy respecting free meta search engine (free as in freedom)
   - Small and simple meta search engine, fetches and anonymizes results from Google only, has API support, allows redirects to Invidious/ Bibliogram/ Nitter/ Libreddit

+- [Startpage](https://www.startpage.com/): Search engine that provides Google search results while protecting user privacy by not storing personal information or search data and removing all trackers.

+- [4get](https://git.lolcat.ca/lolcat/4get): A proxy search engine, some of them has captcha

 ### Google Translate